KennethNjuguna/Data-Structures/README.md

        <li>Non-Linear Data structure</li>
 </ul></p>

-<p><b>Linear data structure:</b> Data structure in which data elements are arranged sequentially or linearly, where each element is attached to its previous and next adjacent elements, is called a linear data structure.<p>
+<p><b><h3></h3>Linear data structure:</b></h3> Data structure in which data elements are arranged sequentially or linearly, where each element is attached to its previous and next adjacent elements, is called a linear data structure.</p>
 <b>Examples of linear data structures</b> are array, stack, queue, linked list, etc.
 <p> 1.
 Static data structure: Static data structure has a fixed memory size.
 It is easier to access the elements in a static data structure.</p>
 An example of this data structure is an array.
 <p> 2.
 Dynamic data structure: In dynamic data structure, the size is not fixed.
-It can be randomly updated during the runtime which may be considered efficient concerning the memory (space) complexity of the code. </p>
-Examples of this data structure are queue, stack, etc.
+It can be randomly updated during the runtime which may be considered efficient concerning the memory (space) complexity of the code.Examples of this data structure are queue, stack, etc. </p>

-<p><b>Non-linear data structure:</b> Data structures where data elements are not placed sequentially or linearly are called non-linear data structures.
+<p><b><h3>Non-linear data structure:</h3></b> Data structures where data elements are not placed sequentially or linearly are called non-linear data structures.
 In a non-linear data structure, we can’t traverse all the elements in a single run only. </p>

 <p><b>Data Definition.</b></p>
 <p><b>Data Definition defines a particular data with the following characteristics.</b></p>